vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 2 ma

-Va-samas

-Essence of Srimad Rahasyatraya Saram

-"The people who live in the domain of king, are to be protected by the king, whether they live in the city or in the forest."
+Va-samas "The people who live in the domain of king, are to be protected by the king, whether they live in the city or in the forest."
 The sages of Dandaka forest said so to Sri Rama.
 Nammalwar says that Sri Rama took along with him all the moving and non-moving entities to santanika loka.
 From

 these, does it not become clear that 'bhagavatabhimana' and 'bhagavadvishayavasa' would lead to the attainment of the Supreme Paramatman Desika points out that these' viz.
 'Bhagavatabhimana' and 'Bhagavadvishayavasa' will be helpful to one in causing an urgency in attaining Brahman.
 It is to be noted that this kind of 'Bhagavatabhimana' and others will influence one, either to surrender directly unto the Lord or through the preceptor, either earlier or later.
 This kind of relationship with prapatti or bhakti will be caused by such causes viz. भागवताभिमान and भगवद्विषय